merkle-open/NitroNetSitecore/docs/configuration.md

 ```

 ### Change the Nitro file paths
-In addition, you got a new `nitronet-sitecore-config.json.example`-File in the root directory of the website project after installation of NitroNet for Sitecore.
-Remove the *example* in the file name to activate the config.
+In addition, you got a new `nitronet-config.json.example`-File in the root directory of the website project after installation of NitroNet for Sitecore.
+Rename it to `nitronet-config.json` to activate the config.

 ```json
 {